StephaneAdeso/adeso-themes-pack/info.md

 In VSCode, themes are simply JSON files with the list of colors you want to use.
 Although I love JSON (much more than [YAML](https://noyaml.com/)), there are many things that cannot be done.
 So I decided to create a structure in TypeScript to generate those JSON more easily.
 If I had to start over, I would surely change some things knowing what I know now, but since this is just a hobby and it works well, it has stayed that way.
 I hope you enjoy it and have fun creating your own themes.

+To use this repository you only have to install the dependencies with `npm i`, execute the command `npm run watch` and press **F5** to see how your Theme is turning out.

 ## Package.json scripts

 In `package.json`, you will find two useful scripts: